-Under certain conditions, TPC Staff can issue a Historic Preservation Permit without requiring a review by the Commission.
+Under certain conditions, TPC Staff can issue a Historic Preservation Permit without review by the Commission.
 There are also some exemptions to the HP Permit process, which Staff would be happy to discuss with you.
-To start the process of obtaining a Historic Preservation Permit, contact TPC Staff at (918) 576-5687 or preservationcommission@cityoftulsa.org.
+To begin the process to obtain a permit, contact TPC Staff (918-579-9448, jporter@incog.org).